Vibe coding: Reception and use

 In February 2025, New York Times journalist Kevin Roose, who is not a professional coder, experimented with vibe coding to create several small-scale applications.
-He described these as "software for one", referring to personalised AI-generated tools designed to address specific individual needs, such as an app that analyzed his fridge contents to suggest items for a packed lunch.
-Roose noted that while vibe coding enables non-programmers to generate functional software, the results are often limited and prone to errors.
+He described these as "software for one" due to the ability to personalize the software.
+However, Roose also stated that the results are often limited and prone to errors.
 In one case, the AI-generated code fabricated fake reviews for an e-commerce site.
-He also observed that AI-assisted coding enables individuals to develop software that previously required an engineering team.

 In response to Roose, cognitive scientist Gary Marcus said that the algorithm that generated Roose's LunchBox Buddy app had presumably been trained on existing code for similar tasks.
 Marcus said that Roose's enthusiasm stemmed from reproduction, not originality.

-In March 2025, Y Combinator reported that 25% of startup companies in its Winter 2025 batch had codebases that were 95% AI-generated, reflecting a shift toward AI-assisted development within newer startups.
-The question asked was about AI-generated code in general, and not specifically about vibed code.
+In March 2025, Y Combinator reported that 25% of startup companies in its Winter 2025 batch had codebases that were 95% AI-generated.

-Three engineers interviewed by IEEE Spectrum agreed that vibe coding is a way for programmers to learn languages and technologies they are not yet familiar with.

-Inspired by "vibe coding", The Economist suggested the term "vibe valuation" to describe the very large valuations of AI startups by venture capital firms that ignore accepted metrics such as Annual Recurring Revenue.
+Inspired by "vibe coding", The Economist suggested the term "vibe valuation" to describe the very large valuations of AI startups by venture capital firms that ignore accepted metrics such as annual recurring revenue.